 Although the claim didn't offer any real historical evidence to support it.
-Some may have been thinking of the harlots and concubines as depicted in the bible, while others it was simply a figure of speech.
+Some may have been thinking of the harlots and concubines as depicted in the bible, while for others it was simply a figure of speech.

 Twenty or so years later, authors were naming books after the idea.
 These included William Josephus Robinson's social and medical assessment, "The oldest profession in the world: Prostitution" published in 1929.
-Also, Joseph McCabes history "The story of the worlds oldest profession" published in 1932.
+Also, Joseph McCabes history "The story of the worlds oldest profession"was published in 1932.

 Through the ages